lino-framework/welfare/docs/specs/ledger.rst

     >>> from lino.api import rt

-This document describes the functionalities for registering and keeping track of social aid expenses, including communication with the bank in both directions.
-This will partly turn Lino Welfare into an accounting package (or at least a subledger).
+This document describes the functionalities for registering and keeping track of social aid expenses, including client-related refunding of certain costs, disbursements of regular monthly social aid and communication with the bank in both directions.

-See also :doc:`vatless` and :doc:`finan`.

-Social aid expenses include client-related disbursements of monthly social aid and refunding of certain costs.
+These will partly turn Lino Welfare into an accounting package.
+Actually it produces a *subledger*, i.e. manages only *a part of* a complete accounting system.

-A first prototype was developed between May and December 2015 as ticket :ticket:`143` ("Nebenbuchhaltung Sozialhilfeausgaben") and child tickets.
+A first prototype was developed between May 2015 and April 2016 as ticket :ticket:`143` ("Nebenbuchhaltung Sozialhilfeausgaben") and related tickets.
 The code examples may contain German texts for practical reasons to facilitate analysis.

 This document is based on and extends the following specifications:

 - :ref:`cosi.specs.accounting`
 - :ref:`cosi.specs.ledger`

+This document is base for the following specifications:

+- :doc:`vatless`
+- :doc:`finan`.

 .. contents::
    :depth: 1